Which potentially invasive plants pose a future threat to protected sites in North West Wales?

 Climate change is expected to amplify these challenges by creating conditions more favourable for some non-native plants to become invasive while stressing native species and reducing habitat resilience.
 Identifying potential future invasive species is critical to mitigating their spread before they become significant problems.

 This project, conducted for North Wales Wildlife Trust as part of their Garden Escapers Project, focuses on identifying non-native vascular plant species that could pose future threats to protected sites in North West Wales, including Sites of Special Scientific Interest (SSSIs), Special Areas of Conservation (SACs), Special Protection Areas (SPAs), and nature reserves.
-Launched in December 2024, the project is expected to conclude in autumn 2025.

 The project is funded by the Nature Networks Programme.
 It is being delivered by the Heritage Fund, on behalf of the Welsh Government.